 I am very lucky to have travelled a lot throughout my life and love going to new places both to see and experience the sights but also the food.
 Of course it helps growing up in Europe where other countries are not that far away, but even now we manage to get around not too badly (in fact, we’re away right now – more on this trip will come in due course!).
-Now that I am writing this blog, traveling takes on an extra dimension of looking for inspiration of foodie things to recreate, although despite getting a few ideas, I have been a bit slow in sharing much from our trip to Malaysia and Denmark in the summer.
-In fact Denmark hasn’t even had a look in, so it seemed about time to change that with these classic smørrebrød, or Danish open [faced] sandwiches as you might know them.
+Now that I am writing this blog, traveling takes on an extra dimension of looking for inspiration of foodie things to recreate.
+Although despite getting a few ideas, I have been a bit slow in sharing much from our trip to Malaysia and Denmark in the summer.
+In fact Denmark hasn’t even had a look in, so it seemed about time to change that with these classic smørrebrød, or Danish open [faced] sandwiches as you might know them, served with Danish remoulade.

-I have chosen to make two classic toppings – smoked salmon and roast beef – as I couldn’t decide between them.
-Plus, one of the things we liked the most about these when we were in Denmark was getting a few and sharing them, so it seemed only right to give more than one option.
-Smørrebrød are core to Danish cuisine, being a traditional lunch option, but they are also being picked up in what is dubbed ‘new Nordic’ or ‘new Danish’ cooking with some twists on the classic toppings.
-We had some great meals in Denmark on our few days there, both a few smørrebrød lunches and some other tasty dishes both in restaurants and made by the friends we were visiting (eating out in Denmark is expensive, so it’s not only nice to eat with friends as it would be anyway, it’s a great help with the budget!).
+One of the things we liked the most about these when we were in Denmark was getting a few and sharing them, so it seemed only right to give more than one option.
+Plus, I couldn’t decide which I most wanted to make.
+Smørrebrød are core to Danish cuisine, being a traditional lunch option.
+They are also being picked up in what is dubbed ‘new Nordic’ or ‘new Danish’ cooking with some twists on the classic toppings.
+We had some great meals in Denmark on our few days there, both a few smørrebrød lunches and some other tasty dishes both in restaurants and made by the friends we were visiting.

-One of the main reasons for sharing this recipe now is it’s foodie exrtavaganza time again and this month’s food holiday being celebrated is pickles.
-Danish love their pickles almost as much as rye bread and most smørrebrød will see a pickle of some kind in there somewhere as you’ll see I have included here as well.
-Also see below links to all the other pickle-inspired recipes this month.
+One of the main reasons for sharing this recipe now is it’s foodie extravaganza time again and this month’s food holiday being celebrated is pickles.
+Danish love their pickles almost as much as rye bread and most smørrebrød will see a pickle of some kind in there somewhere.
+Pickles are also a key component to Danish remoulade which is a classic sauce served with many smørrebrød and other dishes, especially fish.

-While smørrebrød are most typically eaten for lunch, they also make great appetizers, particularly if you cut the bread up a bit to make smaller bites.
-They are then kind of like the Danish answer to bruschetta (but the bread is better for you!), with lovely contrasting colors if you are thinking about the aesthetics.
-Whatever your reason to make them, they are delicious, easy to prepare (although if you make your own bread like I did that takes some time) and fun to play around with different toppings, whether classic ones like these or whatever you come up with.
+While smørrebrød are most typically eaten for lunch, they also make great appetizers.
+You can make them even more fitting by cutting the bread up a bit to make smaller bites.
+They are then kind of like the Danish answer to bruschetta (but the bread is better for you!).
+These ones have lovely contrasting colors if you are thinking about the aesthetics.
+Whatever your reason to make them, they are delicious, easy to prepare and fun to play around with different toppings.
+Whether that’s classic ones like these or whatever you come up with.
 Either way, give them a try and enjoy.

 - 4 slices of Danish rye bread, if available, or closest equivalent (eg pumpernickel)